stefanoborini/book-modelviewcontroller/source/mvc_variations/dolphin_mvp.rst

 a new role, the **Presenter**, which combines the Application Model and the Controller in a single entity.

-and like the Application Model, the Presenter:
+Like the Application Model, the Presenter:

     - holds visual state, and keeps it synchronized against changes in the Domain Model